-Include here the areas you felt went well or were addressed properly.
+Include here the areas you felt went well or were addressed properly, or something you may have gleaned from other participants.

 Example: Staff members understood the issues dealing with facilities in distress, seeking to keep their residents safe and willing to accept displaced residents.